-- MGL, MGM and MGU are the Quarter Width (ERS G.7.4), Half Width (ERS G.7.5) and Three-Quarter Width (ERS G.7.6).
+Figure 4 HB TW HB TW MGL, MGM and MGU are the Quarter Width (ERS G.7.4), Half Width (ERS G.7.5) and Three-Quarter Width (ERS G.7.6).
 MGT is the Upper Width (ERS G.7.7), the Upper Leech Point being a point, equidistant from the Three-Quarter Leech Point and the Head Point (see figure 3).
-All these measurement points shall be at the extreme outside of rope or fabric of the Sail's edge, with the Sail laid flat. - E is the Outer Point Distance (ERS F.12.1), measured from the aft side of the Mast to the inner edge of a 25-millimeter measurement mark painted on the boom.

-05.02.04 The points on the Leech from which the cross measurements are taken shall be determined bridging any hollows in the Leech with straight lines joining the aft extremities of the battens or the points at which they emerge from the fabric of the Sail.
+All these measurement points shall be at the extreme outside of rope or fabric of the Sail's edge, with the Sail laid flat.
+E is the Outer Point Distance (ERS F.12.1), measured from the aft side of the Mast to the inner edge of a 25-millimeter measurement mark painted on the boom.
+5.2.4 The points on the Leech from which the cross measurements are taken shall be determined bridging any hollows in the Leech with straight lines joining the aft extremities of the battens or the points at which they emerge from the fabric of the Sail .
 When a rounded Leech allows a gain is sail area, the measurer shall extend the measurements of the nearest measurement points, in order to include the rounded Leech in the measured area.

-05.02.05 The Foot roach shall not be greater than 0.15 metre.
-It shall be measured from the straight line joining the Clew Point to the Tack Point.

-05.02.06 Leech Battens

-The number of battens along the Leechof the Mainsail is limited to three, with following restrictions:

-- The upper Leech batten length shall not be greater than 45% E. - The distance between the Head Point and the nearest point of the Top Inside Edge of the upper Leech batten pocket (BLP) shall not be less than 20% P. - The medium and lowest Leech battens shall not be greater than 33% E and their position is free.

-05.02.07 Mainsail Heads

-Any type of headboard or one head batten is allowed.
+5.2.5 The Foot roach shall not be greater than 0.15 metre.
+It shall be measured from the straight line joining the Clew Point to the Tack Point .
+5.2.6 Leech Battens The number of battens along the Leechof the Mainsail is limited to three, with following restrictions: The upper Leech batten length shall not be greater than 45% E. The distance between the Head Point and the nearest point of the Top Inside Edge of the upper Leech batten pocket (BLP) shall not be less than 20% P. The medium and lowest Leech battens shall not be greater than 33% E and their position is free.
+05.02.07 Mainsail Heads Any type of headboard or one head batten is allowed.
+5.2.8 Reefing Reefs in the Mainsail are permitted along the Foot only.
+Except for roller reefed Mainsails, Mainsails shall have at least one reef.
+The lowest reef(s) tack shall be at least 10% P above the Tack. b.
+The reef(s) shall be reinforced to support the same constraints as the Foot of the Mainsail.

-05.02.08 Reefing

-- Reefs in the Mainsail are permitted along the Foot only.
-Except for roller reefed Mainsails, Mainsails shall have at least two reefs.
-The highest reef tack shall be at least 25% P above the Tack. - b.
-The reefs shall be reinforced to support the same constraints as the Foot of the Mainsail.
 This applies to the eyes and the reinforcement cloth.
-They shall be of similar size, strength and dimension. - c.
-The Boat equipment shall include equipment, necessary to tuck the reefs up to the highest one, operational in navigation.
+They shall be of similar size, strength and dimension. c.
+The Boat equipment shall include equipment, necessary to tuck the reef(s) up to the highest one, operational in navigation.
 The crew may be requested to demonstrate the installation of the reefs.

-05.02.09 Old mainsails

-Mainsails made according to the former Measurement Rules (edition 1988) are allowed, but they may no longer be made since January 1^{st} , 2001, unless the Boat is a Racer or Cruiser and the owners association doesn't allow the Mainsails made in accordance with the current Class Rules.
+5.2.9 Old mainsails Mainsails made according to the former Measurement Rules (edition 1988) are allowed, but they may no longer be made since January 1 st , 2001, unless the Boat is a Racer or Cruiser and the owners association doesn't allow the Mainsails made in accordance with the current

+Class Rules.
 A copy of the 1988 rule can be found in Appendix 3.